 Does my investor client really need to read the entire policy?

 To fully understand the policy, including the duties of the insured, investors should read and understand the complete insurance contract.
-This way investors won’t miss details that could impact their coverage.
+This way, investors won’t miss details that could impact their coverage.
 In addition to the “Protective Safeguards” and “Duties in the Event of a Loss or Damage” sections, the policy may also detail precautions the insured must take for coverage to be available within the definition or description of that coverage.

 Water damage caused by a burst pipe is a perfect example of this.
-Many policies will specify that for coverage to be available for this type of loss, the investor must either maintain heat in the building or alternately, shut off the water and drain the water supply.
+Many policies specify that for coverage to be available for this type of loss, the investor must either maintain heat in the building or shut off the water and drain the water supply.